-Six Nations: Scotland secures historic victory, England wins 'ugly'
+Scotland stuns Ireland; England wins 'ugly'

 If the momentum seemed to be swinging in Ireland's favor, Scotland clearly hadn't read the script.

-Some cute play from hooker Ross Ford found center Alex Dunbar in a move straight from the training ground and after a third consecutive conversion from Laidlaw -- Scotland had a 21-5 lead, despite just 41% of possession.
+Some cute play from hooker Ross Ford found center Alex Dunbar in a move straight from the training ground and, after a third consecutive conversion from Laidlaw, Scotland had a 21-5 lead -- despite just 41% of possession.

 Slowly but surely Ireland began to chip away at Scotland's lead.
 The visitors second try was all about the sheer power of Iain Henderson, as the second row bundled over the line, with Jackson converting to make it 21-15.